US urgent care market, mapped

 How many urgent care chains are there in the US?

-There are 11,943 active urgent care centers in the United States as of the June 2026 Orbital classifier snapshot, spread across roughly 700 distinct operator entities.
+There are 11,943 active urgent care centers in the United States as of the June 2026 Orbital data team snapshot, spread across roughly 700 distinct operator entities.
 Around 47 percent of those clinics belong to a corporate chain of more than five locations, and 53 percent are independent or part of a small regional group of one to five sites.

 Which is the largest urgent care chain in the US?